-- Has an ownership interest in the unit during the time that homeownership payments are made; or - Is the spouse of any member of the household who has an ownership interest in the unit during the time homeownership payments are made.
+• Has an ownership interest in the unit during the time that homeownership payments are made; or Page 15-22 Admin Plan 1/2023 • Is the spouse of any member of the household who has an ownership interest in the unit during the time homeownership payments are made.
 In the case of an elderly family, the exception only applies if the family qualifies as an elderly family at the start of homeownership assistance.
 In the case of a disabled family, the exception applies if at any time during receipt of homeownership assistance the family qualifies as a disabled family.
 If, during the course of homeownership assistance, the family ceases to qualify as a disabled or elderly family, the maximum term becomes applicable from the date homeownership assistance commenced.
 However, such a family must be provided at least 6 months of homeownership assistance after the maximum term becomes applicable (provided the family is otherwise eligible to receive homeownership assistance).
 If the family has received such assistance for different homes, or from different PHA's, the total of such assistance terms is subject to the maximum term described in this part.
 15-VII.K.
-HOMEOWNERSHIP ASSISTANCE PAYMENTS AND HOMEOWNERSHIP EXPENSES [24 CFR 982.635]

-The monthly homeownership assistance payment is the lower of; the voucher payment standard minus the total tenant payment, or the monthly homeownership expenses minus the total tenant payment.
+HOMEOWNERSHIP ASSISTANCE PAYMENTS AND HOMEOWNERSHIP EXPENSES [24 CFR 982.635] The monthly homeownership assistance payment is the lower of; the voucher payment standard minus the total tenant payment, or the monthly homeownership expenses minus the total tenant payment.
 In determining the amount of the homeownership assistance payment, the PHA will use the same payment standard schedule, payment standard amounts, and subsidy standards as those described elsewhere this plan for the Housing Choice Voucher program.
 The payment standard for a family is the greater of (i) The payment standard as determined at the commencement of homeownership assistance for occupancy of the home, or (ii) The payment standard at the most recent regular reexamination of family income and composition since the commencement of homeownership assistance for occupancy of the home.
 The PHA may pay the homeownership assistance payments directly to the lender or directly to the family.
 If the assistance payment exceeds the amount due to the lender, the PHA must pay the excess directly to the family.

-Housing Works will pay the Housing Assistance Payments directly to the family.
+Housing Works Policy Housing Works will pay the Housing Assistance Payments directly to the family.
 It will be the family's responsibility to make the entire payment to the lender.
 The PHA may make an exception if the family requests the payment to go directly to the lender, and this arrangement is acceptable to the mortgage company.
 If the assistance payment exceeds the amount due to the lender, Housing Works will pay the excess directly to the family.
-Homeownership assistance for a family terminates automatically 180 calendar days after the last homeownership assistance payment on behalf of the family.
-However, the PHA may grant relief from this requirement in those cases where automatic termination would result in extreme hardship for the family.

-In order for Housing Works to consider granting relief from the requirement to automatically terminate homeownership assistance 180 days following Housing Works last housing assistance payment on behalf of the family, the family must submit a written request to Housing Works at least 30 days prior to the date of automatic termination.
-The request must include an explanation of the circumstances that will cause an extreme hardship for the family (e.g., the imminent loss of income or employment) as well as documentation supporting the request.
-Housing Works will determine on a case-by-case basis whether to grant relief from the requirement and for what period of time.
-In no case will Housing Works postpone termination beyond an additional 90 days.

-Amendment to Policy (COVID-19 Statutory and Regulatory Waiver): Per PIH Notice 2020-05, PIH Notice 2020-13, PIH Notice 2020-33(HA) and PIH Notice 2021-14 HUD is waiving the requirement to terminate a HAP contract 180 days after a housing assistance payment is reduced to \$0.
-As an alternative requirement, the PHA, following a written notice to the owner and family, may extend the period of time following the last payment to the owner that triggers the automatic termination.
-Housing Works has elected to extend the 180 day "grace period" for families on Zero HAP.
-The extension beyond the 180 days may not extend beyond December 31, 2021.
-Housing Works will provide written notice to the owner and family.
-This waiver is in effect until December 31, 2021.
-Should HUD decide to extend waiver, new ending date will follow and Housing Works Administrative Plan will be revised accordingly.

-Homeownership expenses (not including cooperatives) only include amounts allowed by the PHA to cover:

-- Monthly homeownership payment.
-This includes principal and interest on initial mortgage debt, taxes and insurance, and any mortgage insurance premium, if applicable.

-- Home Insurance

-- Monthly maintenance allowance.
+The PHA must adopt policies for determining the amount of homeownership expenses to be allowed by the PHA in accordance with HUD requirements.
+Page 15-23 Admin Plan 1/2023 Homeownership expenses (not including cooperatives) must include amounts allowed by the PHA to cover: - Monthly homeownership payment.
+This includes principal and interest on initial mortgage debt, taxes and insurance, and any mortgage insurance premium, if applicable. - Home Insurance - Monthly maintenance allowance.

-The monthly maintenance allowance will be \$50.
+Housing Works Policy: The monthly maintenance allowance will be \$50.

-• Monthly major repairs and replacements.
+Monthly major repairs and replacements.

-The monthly major repair/replacement allowance will be \$50.
+Housing Works Policy: The monthly major repair/replacement allowance will be \$50.